sabel83/mpllibs/libs/metaparse/doc/getting_started.md

 [online demo](http://abel.web.elte.hu/shell/metashell.html) makes the Mpllibs headers available, you can use that in the tutorial as well.

+This tutorial is long and therefore you might want to make shorter or longer breaks while reading it.
+To make it easy for you to stop at a certain point and continue later (or to start in the middle if you are already familiar with the basics) Metaparse has a `getting_started` directory in the `example`s.
+This contains the definitions for each section of this tutorial.

+If you're about to start (or continue) this guide from section 5.2.1, you can include `5_2_1.hpp`.
+This will define everything you need to start with that section.

+> You have access to these headers in the online Metashell demo as well.
+For
+> example you can include the `<mpllibs/metaparase/getting_started/5_2_1.hpp>`
+> header to start from section 5.2.1.

 ## 2. The text to parse

 With Metaparse you can create template metaprograms parsing an input text.
 To